 Have you ever considered yourself to be a leader or wanted to explore your leadership potential?
 PVCC’s Student Life & Leadership Office is your biggest cheerleader!
 Committed to helping students achieve their fullest leadership potential, we offer leadership training to help students reach their full potential.
 Through the program, students will develop and apply leadership skills, examining their impact on one’s life and career decisions.

 Each year, Student Life & Leadership from both the Maricopa Community College District and Central Arizona College host a three-day retreat designed to strengthen the leadership, life, and wellness skills of students.

 The Student Public Policy Forum (SPPF) is an academic program that provides an overview of local, state and national public policy making, and citizen influence and involvement.
 A focus is placed on experiential learning and leadership development through engagement in the public policy process.

 Too busy to participate during the academic year?
 How about over the summer?

 The LeaderShape Institute is the only student leadership development program of its kind in the country.
 The LeaderShape Institute is a six-day, on-site, intensive leadership training program for students.
 It is the only opportunity of its kind in the nation to provide this type of training for students for this duration and on-site.

-The goal of the Emerging Leaders program is to provide an opportunity for participants to identify, develop and practice leadership skills in order to make positive social change.
-The Emerging Leaders program is rooted in the philosophy that “leadership is a process, not a position”, which means ALL students are capable of becoming leaders.
+The goal of the Emerging Leaders Program is to provide an opportunity for participants to identify, develop and practice leadership skills in order to make positive social change.
+Emerging Leaders is rooted in the philosophy that “leadership is a process, not a position”, which means ALL students are capable of becoming leaders.

-This dynamic 2-credit course only meets 5 times during the semester and transfers to all three state universities as an elective.
-Additionally, students learn leadership skills during the Emerging Leaders Retreat, one of the 5 course meetings, where students actively practice the leadership model.
+This dynamic 2-credit course only meets five times per semester and transfers to all three state universities as an elective.
+Additionally, students learn leadership skills during the Emerging Leaders Retreat, one of the five course meetings, where students actively practice the leadership model.